mariovagomarzal/dotfiles/README.md

 - `alacritty.toml`: The main configuration file for Alacritty.
 - `themes`: A git submodule containing the themes for Alacritty.

+### Visual Studio Code

+I use Visual Studio Code as my main code editor.
+For the moment, configurations and extensions are automatically synced between machines.

+**Installation and/or setup method:** Visual Studio Code is installed via Homebrew as a cask.

+**Related files:** There are no related files for Visual Studio Code.

 ### Python (via pyenv)

 I use Python as the main programming language of some projects and for